 As a member firm of PwC network we are using PwC Audit, a common audit methodology and process of the network.
-This methodology is based on the International Standards on Auditing ('ISAs'), with additional PwC policy and guidance provided where appropriate.
+This methodology is based on the International Standards on Auditing (ISAs), with additional PwC policy and guidance provided where appropriate.
+PwC Audit policies and procedures are designed to facilitate audits conducted in compliance with all ISA requirements that are relevant to each individual audit engagement.